The Modern World (novel)

 The Modern World (published as Dangerous Offspring in the US) is a 2007 fantasy/science fiction novel by the British author Steph Swainston and is a sequel to The Year of Our War (2004) and No Present Like Time (2005).

 Plot introduction

 The novel is set in the Fourlands, a country in danger of being overrun by large hostile Insects, and follows the exploits of Jant, also called "the Messenger" or "Comet".
-As a half-breed of two humanoid species Jant is the only person who can fly, which makes him an indispensable part of the Emperor's Circle of about 50 immortals, an elite group of (mostly) warriors who do not age (but, despite the name, are capable of being killed).
+As a half-breed of two humanoid species, Jant is the only person who can fly, making him indispensable to the Emperor's Circle of about 50 immortals.
+It is an elite group of (mostly) warriors who do not age but can still be killed despite their name.

 Plot summary

 At Slake Cross near the border with the Insect-held Paperlands, the immortals are gathered to oversee the latest plan to retake lost territory.
 Frost, the immortal Architect, has constructed a gigantic dam which will allow them to flood and drain the surrounding area.
 The Insects, unable to swim, can be driven back and land reclaimed.

 Jant learns that Cyan, the 19-year-old daughter of his friend Lightning, the archer, has gone missing in the city of Hacilith.
 Jant, familiar with the city's underworld from his youth, agrees to search for her.

 In Hacilith, he locates Cyan but she refuses to return with him, having tired of her life as a secluded noblewoman.
 That night, Jant discovers Cyan unconscious in the throes of the drug scolopendium, and takes her to the immortal doctor, Rayne.

 There he is approached by the Vermiform, a creature from the alternate world of the Shift, which Jant has previously accessed through the use of scolopendium.
 The Vermiform tells Jant that Cyan has entered the Shift and together they rescue her from the Gabbleratchet, a strange monster which constantly shifts between worlds in a bizarre hunt.
 On the run from the creature, the Vermiform shows them many worlds which have fallen to the Insects.
 When they escape back to the real world, Cyan reluctantly agrees to join her father at Slake Cross.

 On his flight back to the dam, Jant is shocked to feel the Circle break three times, each indicating the death of an immortal.
 At the dam he finds a chaotic scene; the Insects, previously unable to fly, have taken to the air in a mating flight, and are laying their eggs in the lake, killing any who approach.
 Holed up in their defenses, the immortals theorise that the presence of standing water has triggered an instinct to breed.